Lee Hishammuddin Allen and Gledhill

 • an office, branch, or agency through which the person carries on any activity; or

-• a regular practice.
+• a regular practice

-(Section 2(4), PDPA)
+(Section 2(4), PDPA).

 What rules specifically deal with marketing?

 Under the PDPA, data subjects may object to direct marketing at any time by writing to a data user.
-On receipt of that objection, the data user must cease, or not begin, processing personal data for direct marketing purposes.
+On receipt of that objection, the data controller must cease, or not begin, processing personal data for direct marketing purposes.

 Where a data user does not comply with the objection request, the data subjects may submit an application to the PDPC to require the data user to comply with the objection request.